https://consensus.app/By Aaron Tay, Head, Data Services

 Basics of Consensus

-Similar to Undermind.ai, Elicit.com, it uses generally open sources, in particular OpenAlex and Semantic Scholar, which means it typically will have abstracts of papers but only open access full text.
+Similar to Undermind.ai, Elicit.com, it uses generally open sources, in particular OpenAlex and Semantic Scholar, which means it typically will have abstracts of papers but only open access full text (approximately 200M including preprints).
+Many such tools also have partnerships with selected publishers to enhance access to full-text but this is still likely to be a small part of the index.

 One of the unique features of Consensus – and the feature that gives this product the name is that for certain types of questions and where there are enough relevant papers found, it can generate a "Consensus meter", which tries to estimate the "Consensus" from the set of papers on the same topic.